Osami Nagano

 Osami Nagano (永野 修身, Nagano Osami) was a Marshal Admiral of the Imperial Japanese Navy and one of the leaders of Japan's military during most of the Second World War.
 In April 1941, he became Chief of the Imperial Japanese Navy General Staff.
-In this capacity, he served as the navy's commander-in-chief in the Asia-Pacific theater until his removal in February 1944.
+In this capacity, he served as the navy's de facto commander-in-chief in the Asia-Pacific theater of World War II until his removal in February 1944.
 After the war, he was arrested by the International Military Tribunal for the Far East but died of natural causes in prison during the trial.

 Early life and career

 Nagano was born in Kōchi to an ex-samurai family.
 In 1900, he graduated from the 28th class of the Imperial Japanese Naval Academy, ranking second in a class of 105 cadets.
 After completing service as a midshipman on the cruiser Hashidate and the battleship Asahi, he was commissioned an ensign and assigned to the cruiser Asama.
 During the Russo-Japanese War, he served in a number of staff positions.
 The closest he came to combat was commanding a land-based heavy naval gun unit during the siege of Port Arthur.

 After his promotion to lieutenant in 1905, Nagano served on the battleship Shikishima.
 From 1905 to 1906, he studied naval artillery and navigation.
 From 1906 to 1908, he was chief gunnery officer on the cruiser Itsukushima.
 In 1909, he graduated from the Japanese Naval War College.